MukeshKumar101/IPL_Auction/README.md

 # IPL_Auction
-This repository is for Front-end developers
+This repository is for IPL_Auction